wso2/docs-ei/en/micro-integrator/docs/references/config-catalog.md

                             <code>[truststore]</code>
                             <span class="badge-required">Required</span>
                             <p>
                                 Add this config heading to the ei.toml file to group the parameters that connect the server to the keystore file (trust store) that is used to store the digital certificates that the server trusts for SSL communication.
-All keystore files used by this product should be stored in the EI_HOME/repository/resources/security/ directory.
+All keystore files used by this product should be stored in the MI_HOME/repository/resources/security/ directory.
 The product is configured to use the default trust store (wso2truststore.jks), which contains the self-signed digital certificate of the default keystore.
-Read more about asymetric encryption in WSO2 EI.
-Read more about configuring the truststore.
+Read more about <a href="../../setup/security/configuring_keystores/#optional-changing-the-default-truststore">configuring the truststore</a>.
                             </p>
                         </div>
                         <div class="params-wrap">